-Solicitors acting in private practice and in-house in the public and private sectors, despite their often varying work structures still share the same professional conduct obligations, including maintenance of professional independence and confidentiality and avoidance of conflicts of interest.
+Solicitors acting in private practice and in-house, despite their often varying work structures, still share the same professional conduct obligations, including maintenance of professional independence and confidentiality and avoidance of conflicts of interest.
 While an in-house solicitor may only have one client, there is no difference in, or dilution of, these obligations.
+All solicitors admitted to the Roll must observe the highest professional standards and adhere strictly to their duties as officers of the court and as required by the Solicitors Acts 1954-2015.